 Concerns Stage 1: Guidance for Making Decisions on Adult Safeguarding Enquiries

-This guidance has been developed to assist practitioners in assessing the context, seriousness and level of risk associated with an adult Safeguarding Concern, and in doing so, help with the consistency of decision making used to cause a Safeguarding Enquiry to be conducted.
+The purpose of this guidance is to help with the consistency of decision making used to cause a Safeguarding Enquiry to be conducted.
 It is primarily for use by lead professionals working in the Local Authority at the point of receiving an adult Safeguarding Concern; although others may also find it helpful to refer to this guidance when responding to a concern of abuse or neglect, and deciding if this should be referred to, the Local Authority.
 If care providers are using this guidance, it is important to note that all Safeguarding Concerns must be notified to the Local Authority.

 The guidance is not intended to replace, but support professional judgement, and links to the section in the London Multi-Agency Safeguarding Policy and Procedures which provides the procedural detail in relation to Safeguarding Enquiries (pages 66-78).